-Green building certification programs are becoming increasingly popular as more people recognize the importance of sustainable and environmentally-friendly construction practices.
-These certifications provide a way for builders and developers to showcase their commitment to green building principles and can also offer a range of benefits, including cost savings, increased marketability, and improved occupant health and comfort.
-In this article, we will explore some of the top green building certification programs that are currently in demand and discuss how they can benefit your project.
+Green building certifications are becoming increasingly popular as more people recognize the importance of sustainable and environmentally-friendly construction practices.
+These building certifications provide a way for builders and developers to showcase their commitment to sustainable principles and can also offer a range of benefits, including cost savings, increased marketability, and improved occupant health and comfort.
+In this article, we will explore some of the top sustainable building certifications that are currently in demand and discuss how they can benefit your project.

-One of the most well-known and often utilized green building certifications is LEED (Leadership in Energy and Environmental Design).
-The U.S. Green Building Council’s LEED program offers a framework for environmentally friendly building design, development, and operation.
+One of the most well-known and often labeled as the top green building certification.
+LEED (Leadership in Energy and Environmental Design) created by U.S. Green Building Council offers a framework for environmentally friendly building design, development, and operation.
 Buildings may gain points in a variety of areas, including indoor air quality, water conservation, and energy efficiency, to reach certification levels ranging from Certified to Platinum.
 Buildings that have achieved the LEED certification may lessen their environmental impact, enhance tenant comfort and health, and perhaps even raise their property value.

 2. WELL Building Standard